 If, within the list of taxa, the nomenclature of a taxon has changed since publication, the currently accepted name is listed.
 Except for some of the earlier completed sites, the original name published by the cited author(s) is given beneath the line in indented and smaller type.
 Taxa represented in the UTEP Paleobiology Collection that have either not appeared in the literature, have had changes from a published account, or have appeared only in lists without being attributed, are indicated by the UTEP acronym.

-Generally, only taxa below the family level have been listed.
+Generally (but with exceptions), only taxa below the family level have been listed.

 Morgan and Lucas 2003, 2005.